 Learning to trade in Forex markets and use trading tools, is like learning to draw or drive a car.
 It is a special kind of knowledge and understanding, that can only be gained by actively practising to trade, learning from trial and error and taking the time to research currencies and markets.

 Unlike drawing, investing real money into a market without understanding how it works or what could happen, could result in immediately losing your deposit and your confidence.

-Thankfully, brokers and the best Forex platforms offer extensive educational resources, training material and tutorials to guide you on your journey to becoming a successful Forex trader.
+Thankfully, brokers and most Forex platforms offer extensive educational resources, training material and tutorials to guide you on your journey to becoming a successful Forex trader.

 The most responsible way to learn to trade is to use a demo account and trade under the supervision and guidance of experienced and licensed brokers.

-- Should I be watching what the big Forex players are doing?
+Should I be watching what the big players are doing?